Goat8/NODE-TYPESCRIPT/README.md

 <br>

 ## :sparkles: API ##
-Built using nodeJs, ExpressJs and Typescript
+Built using nodeJs, ExpressJs and Typescript.

+Functionality can be tested through this exposed API.
 ``` javascript
 http://localhost:3000/api/sku?id=LTV719449/39/39u
 ```